mdq3/terminal-animation/README.md

 terminal-animation
 ==================

-Simple text-based animation for the command line
+Simple text-based animation for the command line.

+Includes example of a running man.